hjacobs/kube-janitor/README.rst

       - statefulsets
       jmespath: "!(spec.template.metadata.labels.foo) && metadata.creationTimestamp > '2019-04-01'"
       ttl: 7d
+    # delete all PVCs which are not mounted and not referenced by StatefulSets
+    - id: remove-unused-pvcs
+      resources:
+      - persistentvolumeclaims
+      jmespath: "_context.pvc_is_not_mounted && _context.pvc_is_not_referenced"
+      ttl: 4d

 The first matching rule will define the TTL (``ttl`` field).
 Kubernetes objects with a ``janitor/ttl`` annotation will not be matched against any rule.